Samizo-AITL/aitl-controller-a-type/README.md

 Outer Loop: LLM (Adaptive Gain Adjustment, A-type)
 ```

+> **Official Architecture Definition & Reliability Boundary of AITL Controller (A-Type)**
+> This page defines the design rationale, operating assumptions,
+> and verified reliability limits of the AITL architecture.

 This project demonstrates a **clear and modular control-design methodology**,
 rather than achieving perfectly optimized response characteristics.